 Combine that impressive depth of image with exceptional positional accuracy and plenty of air, as well as excellent density and substance factor from the bass all the way to the treble and you’ve got one of the most impressive imaging headphones on the market.

-I’ve got to say that I am terrified of where Hifi is currently heading with regard to how expensive headphones have become.
-Pricing is getting out of control, but there is no doubt that this Elear is the top dog at the $999 and under level.
+I’ve got to say that I am terrified of where portable audio is currently heading with regard to how expensive headphones have become.
+Pricing is getting out of control, but there is no doubt that this Focal Elear is the top dog at the $999 and under level.

 She is luxurious to boot, looks great, feels great, sounds great, is efficient and does not require much amping to get great sound out of, has incredible responsiveness to equalization, and can really pack a punch in terms of dynamics and physical impact.